safr-SEA/safr-client/CONTRIBUTING.md

 ## Git process
 ### Git Flow
 * Branch from master onto a setup branch
-* merge with that test branch all day.
+* Merge with that test branch all day.
 * Only clean code on master branch.
 ### Naming convention for branches:
-* name-pageOrAssignment.
+* name-pageOrAssignment or day-feature
 * Commit messages have items accomplished.
 ### Reviewing Pull Requests
 * No one person can close their own pull request to either setup or master.